 After scheduling classes, all students will be emailed a billing statement for tuition & fees with instructions for making payment.

 Students with outstanding balances will receive multiple emailed billing statements throughout each semester.
-Each billing statement will list the amount due in full by the due date (and will include an additional late fee of $50) appearing on your statement.
+Each billing statement will list the amount due in full by the due date (and will include an additional late fee of $50, if applicable) appearing on your statement.
 Any unpaid charges from the previous statement will be brought forward, and additional charges, payments, and credits will be shown.

 Residence & Meal Plan Policies